onox/orka/docs/installation.md

  * `make` (on Linux)

-!!! info "SDL 2"
-    Although the use of [AWT][url-awt] is recommended, alternatively [SDLAda][url-sdlada] can be used to manage windows and input via SDL 2.

 !!! warning "CPU and OpenGL requirements"
     For the SIMD intrinsics, the x86 extensions AVX and F16C are needed.
     The following CPUs should have support for these extensions: